intermine/im-docs/docs/database/data-sources/custom/index.rst

 5. Update Keys file
 -----------------------

 Within the `src/main/resources` directory is a file called `new-source_keys.properties`.
 Here we can define primary keys that will be used to integrate data from this source with any exiting objects in the database.
-We want to integrate genes by their primaryIdentifier attribute so we define that this source should use the key:
+We want to integrate genes by their `primaryIdentifier` attribute so we define that this source should use the key:

 .. code-block:: properties

+  # new-source_keys.properties
   Gene.key_primaryidentifier=primaryIdentifier

 See :doc:`/database/database-building/model-merging/`